learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 learn to make soon).
 You could assign that random number to `magic_exit_number` and your repetition would vary between runs of the same program.

-Again, another way of writing this that keeps the _condition expression_ all in one place would be:
+Note that the `break` isn't necessary in the code above.
+We can instead refactor to keep the _condition expression_ all in one place:

 ```ruby
 magic_exit_number = 7